TrevonWilkins/DoD-Contract-Award-Extractor/README.txt

 ===============================

 It is possible to install and run this script on most platforms although it may require some experience with Python programming.
-The script should work with Python 3 or later and requires a few open source Python modules.

 Dependencies(Linux Installation(Debian)):
 - apt install python3.9